Conductance measurements cannot distinguish crossed Andreev reflection from elastic co-tunneling in normal--superconductor--normal junctions

-Ref.~\cite{Feng2025Long} presents transport measurements of three-terminal normal-superconductor-normal (NSN) devices based on topological insulator nanowires.
-The full differential conductance matrix, defined as $G_{ij} = \partial I_i/\partial V_j$, is measured beyond the linear response regime as a function of various control parameters.
+Feng et al. \cite{Feng2025Long} present transport measurements of three-terminal normal-superconductor-normal (NSN) devices based on topological insulator nanowires.
+They measure the full differential conductance matrix, defined as $G_{ij} = \partial I_i/\partial V_j$, beyond the linear response regime as a function of various control parameters.
 Here $i,j \in [1,2]$ denote normal terminals biased by the voltages $V_1$ and $V_2$ with respect to the grounded superconducting terminal and $I_1$ and $I_2$ are the measured currents.
-The core idea of the Ref.~\cite{Feng2025Long} is based on the assumption that a relative contribution of the two competing processes of crossed Andreev reflection (CAR) and elastic co-tunneling (ECT) to non-local conductance can be systematically tuned by the choice of a bias voltage combination.
-In Fig.~3 of the Ref.~\citep{Feng2025Long}, the authors observe indications that the CAR is enhanced for $V_1=V_2$, whereas the ECT is enhanced for $V_1=-V_2$, in analogy with the quantum dot based experiment~\citep{Bordin2023Tunable}, and use the former combination to investigate the gate voltage dependence of $G_{ij}$ in the remainder of the paper (Figs.~ 4, 5 and 6).
-Based on the sign of the non-local conductance the authors conclude about the dominance of the CAR or ECT and the case of the dominant CAR is interpreted as the evidence of the unusually long-range crossed Andreev reflection.
-Below we argue that the interpretation of the experiment~\citep{Feng2025Long} is misleading in two respects.
+The core idea is based on the assumption that a relative contribution of the two competing processes of crossed Andreev reflection (CAR) and elastic co-tunneling (ECT) to non-local conductance can be systematically tuned by the choice of a bias voltage combination.

+In Fig.~3 of their paper, Feng et al. observe indications that the CAR is enhanced for $V_1=V_2$, whereas the ECT is enhanced for $V_1=-V_2$, in analogy with the quantum dot based experiment~\citep{Bordin2023Tunable}, and use the former combination to investigate the gate voltage dependence of $G_{ij}$ in the remainder of the paper (Figs.~ 4, 5 and 6).
+Based on the sign of the non-local conductance Feng et al. make conclusions about the dominance of the CAR or ECT and the case of the dominant CAR is interpreted as the evidence of the unusually long-range crossed Andreev reflection.

+Here, we argue that the interpretation of the experiment is misleading in two respects.
 First, the bias voltages impact the non-local differential conductance randomly, rather than systematically, and the bias symmetry of the non-local conductance in Fig.~3 can be explained by a fine tuned self-gating effect.
-Second, the full knowledge of the $G_{ij}$ is insufficient to conclude on the relative values of the CAR and ECT probabilities, in particular on the dominance of one of them.
+Second, the full knowledge of the $G_{ij}$ is insufficient to make conclusions about the relative values of the CAR and ECT probabilities, in particular on the dominance of one of them.

 Our analysis is based on the scattering matrix formalism of Ref.~\cite{Anantram1996Current}, which may have shortcomings beyond the linear response regime but has a benefit of capturing the main physics of the transport experiment in a transparent way.
-For the purpose of this comment it is enough to consider the case of a single-mode device.
+For our purposes it is enough to consider the case of a single-mode device.
 We have: